gongbaodd/DisCoin/README.md

 A Chart UI, showing the current value and your hold count, the hold count and the money you have. the computer sprite

+## Narratives

+the narratives should be save as JSON format in DisCoin-Unity\Assets\Resources\newsModels.json the IDs are in DisCoin-Unity\Documents\UUIDs.md

 ## assets

 https://win98icons.alexmeub.com/